 Hume Chicago is an artist-led project space focused on serving the Humboldt Park and Logan Square communities through dynamic, accessible arts programming.
 We aim to foster an inclusive, creative environment in which emerging Chicago artists and their neighbors can commune and engage.

-In the spirit of accessibility, Hume maintains an open call for exhibitions, workshops, and other creative projects that align with our mission.
+Hume maintains an open call for exhibitions, workshops, and other creative projects that align with our mission.
 Hume’s new location is 3242 W. Armitage Ave (one block west of Kedzie).
-Unfortunately for the time being our new space is not currently wheelchair accessible.
+Thanks to generous community donations, our storefront is now wheelchair accessible!

-Hume is led by Executive Director Fontaine Capel, a Chicago-based interdisciplinary artist, curator, educator, and facilitator.
-Her work has appeared domestically and internationally: digitally, and IRL.
-She is a current member of the experimental performance collaborative Pup House, and is Executive Director of the alternative art space Hume Chicago.
-In conjunction with her studio and curatorial practice, she is a teaching artist at the Museum of Contemporary Art Chicago and Marwen.
+Hume is led by Executive Director and co-founder Fontaine Capel, a Chicago-based interdisciplinary artist, curator, educator, and facilitator.
+Her work has appeared domestically and internationally.
+In conjunction with her studio and curatorial practice, she has worked as a teaching artist at the Museum of Contemporary Art Chicago and at Marwen.
 She is a graduate of Oberlin College where she studied Art History and Studio Art.
+She has been a resident at ACRE and the Chicago Artists Coalition.

 Hume’s Studio Manager is Caroline Walp, a printmaker who works primarily in silkscreen, drawing and bookmaking.
 After receiving her BFA in Printmaking from Ohio University, Caroline spent six glorious months as a studio intern at the Women’s Studio Workshop in Rosendale, New York where she assisted in the creation of several artists books.
 She has been a Studio Fellow at the Paper Circle in Nelsonville, Ohio and Spudnik Press in Chicago, Illinois and currently works as a studio assistant for LandLand.